 Unlike reorgs, refactoring is part of the ongoing work of every developer.
-Every time a developer is handling code she needs to think whether she should change the structure of this code.
+Every time a developer is handling code she needs to think about whether she should change the structure of this code.
 Should the method be renamed?
 Should a new interface be extracted?
 Should she replace the conditional with subclasses?

 Just like dev doesn’t work without test, dev and test don’t work without refactoring.
-There are many cases where refactoring is a key player for making the code testable (but I’ll write about it some other time).
+There are many cases where refactoring is a key player in making the code testable (but I’ll write about it some other time).

-I’ve never been in a scouts camp but I hear they’re supposed to leave it in better shape than they found it.
+I’ve never been in a scouts’ camp but I hear they’re supposed to leave it in better shape than they found it.
 In the same spirit, a developer should leave the code in a cleaner state than she found it.

 Two issues immediately arise, though: First, refactoring takes time.
 Correct.
 Reorgs also take time, yet we do them.
 Refactoring takes less time and provides faster results.

 Every time your organization goes through another reorg you should ask yourself when did you invest such efforts in your codebase.
-Codebases reorg should happen all the time, on small scale, getting the code ready for the coming business challenges.
+Codebase reorg should happen all the time, on small scale, getting the code ready for the coming business challenges.